Search engine algorithms are super complicated.

 My goal was simple.
 I wanted to figure out exactly how Hummingbird works.

 Why Hummingbird?
-Because it’s the biggest algorithm change ever.
+Because it’s the biggest search algorithm change ever.
 Every single Google search is controlled by Hummingbird.

 If I could crack the Hummingbird code, I could get my websites to kill it in the SERPs.